ChrisWhealy/DistributedSystemNotes/Lecture 15.md

 ![Multiple Proposers 4](./img/L15%20Multiple%20Proposers%204.png)

-So in this specific situation, acceptor <code>A<sub>3</sub></code> responds simply with `promise(6)` because although it previously agreed to proposal number `4`, nothing came of that, and it has not previously accepted any earlier value.
+So, in this specific situation, acceptor <code>A<sub>3</sub></code> responds simply with `promise(6)` because although it previously agreed to proposal number `4`, nothing came of that, and it has not previously accepted any earlier value.

 Acceptors <code>A<sub>1</sub></code> and <code>A<sub>2</sub></code> however, must respond with the message `promise(6,(5,1))`.